 As an institution we are a part of the Greater Manchester Civic University Agreement launched in September 2021.
 This focuses the efforts of five GM universities on improving the lives of GM’s 2.8 million residents across 6 areas: Education & Skills; Reducing Inequalities; Jobs & Growth; Digital Economy; Net Zero; and Creative & Cultural Economy.

 In September 2021 we set up the University’s first-ever Engagement Forum.
 The Forum is chaired by Professor Andy Miah, Chair in Science Communication & Future Media, and acts as an advisory and consultative group at key stages of the design, development and delivery of a wide range of engagement activities, encompassing research, teaching, industry collaboration and enterprise.
 It is informed by University values around widening participation, corporate social responsibility, public involvement and communication and has a broad membership across the University’s Professional Services and Academic divisions.

 The Forum developed a Public & Community Engagement Sub-Strategy in 2022 to support its work in effectively channeling engagement activities across the University:

 Salford University is the lead educational partner for Manchester Science Festival, which is organised by the Science and Industry Museum to create innovative, inspiring and educational experiences around Science, Technology, Engineering and Maths (STEM) subjects.
 In past festivals we have showcased innovative sci-art experiences created with our industrial and artistic partners.
-We took part again in this year’s festival, which ran from 21 – 30 October 2022.
+We took part again in the most recent festival, which ran from 21 to 30 October 2022.

-Professor Helen Marshall, Vice-Chancellor, University of Salford said of this year’s Festival:
+Professor Helen Marshall, former Vice-Chancellor, University of Salford said of the Festival:

 “The relationship between the University of Salford and Manchester Science Festival goes to the heart of our mission as a University—to collaborate with partners to inspire the next generation of scientists, engineers and innovators.